Democrat Trump Impeachment Talk Not About Politics But ‘Broken Laws’

 Well before new POTUS Trump was sworn in, talk of impeachment was running rampant among some congressional democrat factions.
 Whether shock and disbelief at the shocking election upset Trump managed or simply fearful of losing their remaining semblance of political power, impeachment chatter was widespread before Inauguration Day.
-Now, just over a month into controversial Trump regime, impeachment talk shows no sign of waning.
+Now, just over a month into the controversial Trump regime, impeachment talk shows no sign of waning.

 The push now has to be on Impeachment.